maxwillers/Chips_and_Circuits/README.md

 Furthermore, there are some restrictions regarding laying down the nets:
 -  **Collision** is not allowed
-    - collisions happen when two units run allong the same path
+    - collisions happen when two units run allong the same grid segment
 - The path cannot go past the chip
     - the chip grid is the size of the outer gate coordinates + 1. so it starts at 0 and ends at max x value +1 and max y value +1.
 The chip always has a height of 7.
 - The path cannot go through gates.